bitfwdcommunity/Gitgrant-bitfwd-community/StudyDefi.md

 While we were trying to build our own defi dapp that integrates with other protocols.

     How do they aim to solve it?
-By streamlining the developer experience, so they can go from zero to dapp development ina  few minutes without worrying about infrastructure.
+By streamlining the developer experience, so they can go from zero to dapp development as quick as possible.

 # Stakeholder Roles and Outcomes